chen7david/entix-api/docs/setup-env-loader-testing.md

-# Testing the Environment Loader (`EnvLoader`)
+# Testing the ConfigService

-This guide explains how to write robust, maintainable tests for the `EnvLoader` class and similar configuration or service classes in your project.
+This guide explains how to write robust, maintainable tests for the `ConfigService` class and similar configuration or service classes in your project.

 ## Types of Tests

 - **Unit Tests:** Test a single unit (e.g., a class or function) in isolation.
 Use mocks/stubs for dependencies (like `dotenv` or `fs`).
 - **Integration Tests:** Test how multiple units work together.
-For config loaders, this might mean loading real `.env` files (not recommended for CI).
+For config services, this might mean loading real `.env` files (not recommended for CI).
 - **End-to-End (E2E) Tests:** Test the entire application stack.
-Not typically needed for config loaders.
+Not typically needed for config services.

 ## When and Why to Mock